-- A. All Competitors in agility must be active in their dog project and exhibit in showmanship and either obedience or rally at a county qualifying event. - B. Dogs must always be on a leash except when performing exercises off leash at the warm-up area in agility. - C. Dogs must be a minimum of 12 months old to compete in agility at Level 1 or above. - D. No dog with a physical or mental condition that would significantly impair their performance may participate.
+- A. All Competitors in agility must be active in their dog project and exhibit in showmanship, obedience or rally at a county qualifying event. - B. All Competitors in agility must pass the Introduction to Dog Agility Safety Certification.
+The safety certification is to be administered by a Judge, Dog Superintendent or a trainer NOT associated with the member's club or with a trainer who has no personal or professional contact with the member being tested (see Appendix 2).
+Certification must take place prior to opening of Fair entry. - C. Dogs must always be on a leash except when performing exercises off leash at the warm-up area in agility. - D. Dogs must be a minimum of 12 months old to compete in agility. - E. No dog with a physical or mental condition that would significantly impair their performance may participate.
 Some examples of these include (but are not limited to) hip dysplasia, disc problems, severely slipped stifles, shoulder problems, overweight, or advancing age.
-A judge, Dog Superintendent or County 4-H dog agility trainer will have the authority to stop the performance of any dog whose soundness the question. - E. Dogs that show signs of aggression toward humans or other dogs will not be permitted to participate. - F. Female dogs in season are not permitted to compete.
-Diapers pose a hazard as they may get caught on a piece of equipment and cause a fall or injury. - G. A supervised warm-up area consisting of only a single jump will be provided in a specified area outside of the ring.
-No obstacle or jump shall be permitted elsewhere on the show grounds for training, warm-up, or other preparatory purposes. - H. No flexible or retractable leads allowed on the show grounds.
-Dogs must be on leash at all times except when competing off leash in the ring or warming up in the warm up area. - I. For safety reasons agility competitors may not wear hanging jewelry, scarves, or anything that can catch on an obstacle and cause an injury.
+A judge, Dog Superintendent or County 4-H dog agility trainer will have the authority to stop the performance of any dog whose soundness is in question. - F. Dogs that show signs of aggression toward humans or other dogs will not be permitted to participate. - G. Female dogs in season are not permitted to compete.
+Diapers pose a hazard as they may get caught on a piece of equipment and cause a fall or injury. - H. A supervised warm-up area consisting of only a single jump will be provided in a specified area outside of the ring.
+No obstacle or jump shall be permitted elsewhere on the show grounds for training, warm-up, or other preparatory purposes. - I. No flexible or retractable leads allowed on the show grounds.
+Dogs must be on leash at all times except when competing off-leash in the ring or warming up in the warmup area.

+- J. For safety reasons agility competitors may not wear hanging jewelry, scarves, or anything that can catch on an obstacle and cause an injury.
 Closed toe shoes are required.
-The Douglas County 4-H Dress Code does apply. - J. Junior Division Exhibitors are responsible for removing their dogs, crates and all supplies and equipment from the Indoor Arena and grounds immediately following takedown of the agility ring and equipment.
+The Douglas County 4-H Dress Code does apply. - K. Junior Division Exhibitors are responsible for removing their dogs, crates and all supplies and equipment from the Indoor Arena and grounds immediately following takedown of the agility ring and equipment. - L. 2-minute warning will be provided so the first handler can get their dog during the walking of the course.
+Course walk through will be 5-7 minutes which is done without dogs.
+If the exhibitor and dog are not present when it's their turn to run, the exhibitor will be scratched.